Optimal enzyme rhythms in cells: Forced metabolic oscillations

-with a complex amplitude vector $\pvt$ and circular frequency $\omega$ (see Figure \ref{fig:OptimalityProblem}).
-The parameter perturbation causes periodic concentration and flux changes, which propagate through the network as dampened waves.
-In a linear model, the resulting concentration and flux rhythms would be harmonic oscillations with frequency $\omega$.
-In nonlinear models, oscillations can evoke higher harmonics and shift the time-averaged state away from the reference state.
-Such nonlinear effects can be studied in a second-order approximation \cite{lieb:2005} (see Figure \ref{fig:forced}).
-Below, we neglect higher harmonics and focus on shifts of time averages (of metabolite concentrations, fluxes, and metabolic fitness) because only these effects matter in our fitness functionals.
+with a complex-valued amplitude vector $\pvt$ and circular frequency $\omega$ (see Figure \ref{fig:OptimalityProblem}).
+The parameter rhythm leads to periodic concentration and flux changes that propagate through the network as damped waves.
+In a linearised model, the concentration and flux curves will be sine waves with frequency $\omega$.
+In nonlinear models, sine-wave perturbations can evoke higher harmonics and shift the average state.
+Here we neglect higher harmonics and focus on shifts of the average metabolite concentrations, fluxes, and metabolic fitness, which we study in a second-order approximation \cite{lieb:2005} (see Figure \ref{fig:forced}).
+These are the effects that matter for our fitness functions.

-The direct effect of reactant and enzyme rhythms on reaction rates can be described by spectral elasticities \cite{lieb:2005}.
-Since enzyme activities are prefactors in the rate laws $v_{l} = u_{l}\, \ratelaw_{l}(\cv)$, enzyme rhythms alone (at constant reactant levels and a constant average enzyme activity) cannot lead to second-order effects such as higher harmonics or shifts of the average fluxes.
-However, reactant rhythms or combinations of reactant and enzyme rhythms can have such effects (see Figure \ref{fig:periodicelasticities}).
-To compute a shift in an average flux, we consider two periodic parameters $a$ and $b$ (representing enzyme levels, reactant levels, or other quantities affecting the rate).
+Oscillating metabolite and enzyme levels have direct effects on adjacent reaction rates.
+In a single reaction, if we assume that enzyme and metabolite concentrations are directly controllable, these effects can be described by spectral elasticities \cite{lieb:2005}.
+Since enzyme activities appear as prefactors in the rate laws ($v_{l} = u_{l}\, \ratelaw_{l}(\cv)$), an enzyme rhythm alone (at constant metabolite concentrations) cannot cause direct second-order effects (such as higher harmonics or shifts of the average flux).
+In contrast, metabolite rhythms or combined metabolite and enzyme rhythms can have such direct second-order effects (see SI Figure \ref{fig:periodicelasticities}).
+To see their effects on the average fluxes, we now consider two periodic parameters $a$ and $b$ (representing enzyme levels, metabolite concentrations, or other quantities affecting the rate directly).
 Their time profiles read